 We ask those attending to remain clean and sober during the ceremony.
 There will be no drugs or alcohol allowed on site.
 If anyone is found to be under the influence of drugs or alcohol they will be asked to leave.

 There will be 2 shared meals served each day, except for Monday.
 Bring your own breakfast, fruit, snacks, and your necessaries for specific diets.
+Meal times are approximate and follow the flow of the ceremonies.
+There may be delays as the kitchen prepares to serve during break times.
+Please be prepared to meet your own needs, and those of your family, in case of waits.
 The coffeepot is on!

 We ask all participants to please bring their own reusable plates, cups, and utensils, day attendees and campers alike.
 We request that there be NO bottled water brought to the event.
 Please bring reusable drinking containers.
 Water will be available on site.
 Conserve precious water.